 Make Your Own Graphic Organizers

-Tables can also be used for T-Charts.
+Another simple organizer is a T-Chart.
 These help students organize information into categories or take notes during a mini-lesson.
 In math, this could be a chart with “expressions” on one side and “equations” on the other.
 A history T-Chart might cover reasons for and against US independence from Britain.

-Ready Made Graphic Organizers
+Ready-Made Graphic Organizers

 Making your own graphic organizers is a useful skill for any educator.
 Each of us has our own teaching style, and it can be hard to find the perfect resource for every activity.